 Somerley offers three types of weddings – a marquee based day in the grounds, a rustic woodland wedding, or you get to swan around in the incredible house itself, and pretend by some weird turn of events it is in fact yours.
-The Picture gallery is the single most impressive room I have ever seen.
+The Picture Gallery is the single most impressive room I have ever seen.
 When guests come in for dinner, I make sure to position myself just inside the door to get all the ‘Oh My God’ reactions to it.
 The artwork alone will keep you fascinated (excellent if the speeches are dragging a bit..).
-Have a look at the gallery below to see more, or contact the BRILLIANT Alex via the website here (https://www.somerley.com/hampshire-wedding-venue/) to find out more.
+Have a look at the gallery below to see more, or contact the brilliant team via the website here (https://www.somerley.com/hampshire-wedding-venue/) to find out more.

 Winchester Registry Office

 Winchester register office moved into the current rooms at the top of Winchester high street a few years ago from their previous, somewhat, um, municipal premises.
 This means Winchester is a bit of a destination for weddings.
-The new registry office is housed next to The Great Hall, in the C19th Castle Hill buildings, in one of three rooms, the most attractive being the peacock coloured Basing Room.
+The registry office is housed next to The Great Hall, in the C19th Castle Hill buildings, in one of three rooms, the most attractive being the peacock coloured Basing Room.